Animals Want You to be their Valentines

-“They’d never known each other prior to coming here.
-Once they got together it’s as if they fell in love,” Janel Ashburn said.
+“They'd never known each other prior to coming here.
+Once they got together, it's as if they fell in love,” Janel Ashburn said.

 As Valentine's Day approaches, Dusty and Ellie are each other's valentines, but there are nearly 200 other critters at Ashburn's Animals still looking for their special someone.
 The nonprofit is holding a fundraiser that lets you choose an animal to be your valentine.